 The #onepieceamonth challenge

 Of course I’ve been there, excited about a ‘good bargain’ at H&M or Zara.
-But the last couple of years I’ve slowed down.
+But the last ten or so years I’ve slowed down.
 Fashion should not be a disposable product.
 The impact of careless production and endless consumption is too big.
 Inspired by women as Livia Firth, who strives for sustainable ànd stylish solutions, I’m thinking even more before I buy now.
 I’ve deleted my H&M account.

 The biggest message is every time you buy something, always think, ‘will I wear it a minimum of 30 times?’
 If the answer is yes, then buy it.

 Taking a close look at my wardrobe, I realise that most of my favourite items are over 10 years old.
 Are still in a perfect state and of timeless style.
 A Dries van Noten dotted coat, a pair of wide legged black Jil Sander pants, a Prada dress (or two) and yes, lucky me, vintage Chanel and Hermès bags.
 One of the perks while owning a designer vintage platform.
 What I no longer wear, I re-sell and from the proceeds another classic piece enters my closet.